 Your private key may be stored in an underground atomic shelter, guarded 24/7 by ex-Navy Seals; but the moment you want to buy, sell or move around Bitcoin, Ethereum, or any other digital currency – you need to go online and connect your cold wallet to the internet.
 Once you’re connected to a PC network, you’re vulnerable to attacks.

 Why?
 Because a skilled hacker knows how to creatively find attack vectors on virtually any machine connected to the internet.
-Sure, it might take him time and effort, but the general rule of thumb is that it takes an average investment of $1M to hack a single PC.
+Sure, it might take him time and effort, but the general rule of thumb is that on average it takes an investment of ~$1M to hack a single PC.
 Once hackers set their sights on a PC with a cold wallet plugged into it – they will find a way to hack it.
-Since any transaction to the blockchain is irreversible, once hackers take over your local environment, they can use your private key to create a transaction and drain your account from all its digital assets in minutes.
+Since any transaction on the blockchain is irreversible, once hackers take over your local environment, they can use your private key to create a transaction and drain your account and digital assets in minutes.

 But wait – what about the new generation of cold wallets vaults that claim to be “air-gapped”?
-It’s time to bust some myths and common misconceptions on some of the most popular cold wallets in the market:
+It’s time to bust some myths and common misconceptions about some of the most popular cold wallets in the market:

 “I’m using a sophisticated HSM with its own secured hardware.
-Hackers can’t reach me”
+Hackers can’t reach me.”

 “I plugged in my Trezor for just a couple of minutes to pay someone in Bitcoins and took it out immediately once I was done.
 What can possibly happen in 5 minutes?”

 “My cold wallet requires simultaneous multi-approvals to run a transaction.
-There’s no way I can be hacked”
+There’s no way I can be hacked.”

-“I’m not connecting anything to my PC to make a transaction”
+“I’m not connecting anything to my PC to make a transaction.”